-The proposed development of the subject land has been revised and if approved, will result in the construction of a mix of residential, commercial and retail developments, occupying the majority of the 4.254 ha site.
-The Concept Plan site layout is shown in Figure 1.2.
-As part of the new concept plan, the existing water body will be drained, partially re-filled and re-structured.
-The south-western corner of the site has been proposed as public open-space.
+The revised Concept Plan site layout for the lower ground floor level of the site is shown in Figure 1.2.
+The south-western corner of the site has been proposed as public open-space that is to contain the permanent compensatory water body and any on-site STIF replanting.
+As part of the Concept Plan, the existing water body will be drained, partially re-filled and restructured.
 This area also includes the majority of the STIF vegetation located on the site, concentrated along the western boundary adjacent to Oak Rd.
 Portions of this vegetation have regenerated on the quarry pit western embankment.
 Additional areas of STIF have been identified along the southern boundary.
 The vegetation in this southern sector is inconsistent in composition, with some areas supporting a predominantly exotic understorey, or no remnant canopy of STIF characteristic trees.
 Such vegetation is considered as only a marginal representation of the historical STIF vegetation community.